 TxDOT issues I-20 traffic alert

 Apr.
-8—The Texas Department of Transportation issued a traffic alert Monday for I-20 in Midland County.
+10—The Texas Department of Transportation issued a traffic alert Wednesday for I-20 in Midland County.

-Eastbound and westbound left main lanes on I-20 from Schlumberger Drive to CR 1255 will be closed from 7:00 p.m.
-Tuesday until 5:00 a.m.
-Wednesday.
-The construction team will be smoothing the new concrete paving.
+The westbound right main lane will be closed between SH 349 and Cotton Flat Road Saturday, April 13, from 6 p.m. until 8 p.m.
+The construction team is installing glare screens for night-time driving.

-Watch for slow moving construction vehicles in these work zones.
-Expect delays or use an alternate route if possible.

 Know Before You Go: Use The Basin 20 app to plan your travel along IH 20 construction zone.